matthewdavid56f/https---github.com-eemmanuel803/README.md

     ```
     (A popup will ask for permission on your phone.
 You must allow it.)

-### Step 2: Find and Unzip the Project
+### Step 2: Move Project to a Safe Location

+This is the most important part.
+We must move the project out of the shared Downloads folder and into Termux's private home directory.

 1. Go to your Downloads directory:
     ```bash
     cd ~/storage/downloads
     ```
-2. Find the downloaded file.
-It's probably named `studio-master.zip` or something similar.
-Unzip it:
+2. Unzip the project file.
+(Change the filename if yours is different).
     ```bash
     unzip "studio-master.zip"
     ```
-    (You might need to change the filename to match what you downloaded).

-3. This will create a `studio-master` folder.
-Just like on the computer, you need to go inside it twice:
+3.  **Move the project folder** into your Termux home directory and rename it to `my-app`:
     ```bash
-    cd studio-master/studio-master
+    mv studio-master/studio-master ~/my-app
     ```
+    *Note: If you downloaded the project from GitHub, the folder name might be different, for example `guad-eyes-app-main`.
+Adjust the command accordingly.*

-### Step 3: Run the App
+### Step 3: Install and Run the App

-1. Now, install all the code libraries.
-This command fixes the error you saw before.
-This might take a long time on a phone.
+1. Now, go into the new project folder you just moved:
     ```bash
+    cd ~/my-app
+    ```
+2. Install all the code libraries.
+This command will now work correctly:
+    ```bash
     npm install --legacy-peer-deps
     ```
+    (This might take a long time on a phone.
+Be patient.)
-2. Finally, start the application:
+3. Finally, start the application:
     ```bash
     npm run dev
     ```